-When it comes to the connection between maxillary advancement and PAS dimension changes, not much has been published to date.
-Hernández-Alfaro et al [15] found an increase in PAS volumes after analyzing CBCT scans of patients treated with maxillary advancement.
-However, this increase was less pronounced compared to that recorded in the group treated with mandibular advancement.
+When it comes to the connection between maxillary advancement and PAS dimension changes, not much has been published so far.
+Hernández-Alfaro et al[15] found an increase in PAS volumes after analyzing CBCT scans of patients treated by maxillary advancement.
+However, this increase was less pronounced compared to that recorded in the group treated by mandibular advancement.

-The increase in pharyngeal airway dimensions after mono-maxillary surgical advancement of the mandible or of the maxilla is especially important for patients suffering from obstructive sleep apnea syndrome (OSAS).
-The OSAS is a breathing-related disorder that occurs during sleep and is commonly associated with a compromised PAS and an increase in upper airway collapsibility [20].
-It is a common medical condition in the general population nowadays, and we are often challenged by the potential link between pharyngeal airway dimensions and the OSAS in our patients [21, 22].
+The increase in pharyngeal airway dimensions after mono-maxillary surgical advancement of the mandible or of the maxilla is especially important for patients suffering from Obstructive Sleep Apnea Syndrome (OSAS).
+The OSAS is a breathing-related disorder that occurs during sleep and is commonly associated with a compromised pharyngeal airway space and an increase in upper airway collapsibility.[20]
+It is a common medical condition in the general population nowadays,[21] and we are often challenged by the potential link between pharyngeal airway dimensions and the OSAS in our patients [22].
 Therefore, the assessment of the PAS is becoming an important part of the diagnostic procedures in orthodontics and maxillo-facial surgery, and is consequently affecting treatment planning.
-The most common treatment procedures for the OSAS are continuous positive air pressure, mandibular advancement devices, and maxillo-mandibular advancement surgery [23, 24, 25].
+The most common treatment procedures for the OSAS are continuous positive air pressure (CPAP)[23], mandibular advancement devices (MADs)[24] and maxillo-mandibular advancement (MMA) surgery[25].
 The fact that the PAS dimensions have increased even after mono-maxillary mandibular or maxillary advancement is encouraging.
 Nevertheless, we must always take into consideration the underlying dentofacial deformity when planning treatment.

-Considering the 3D nature and all the advantages of CBCT scans, it is clear why they have already replaced lateral cephalograms as the diagnostic tool of choice for analyzing the pharyngeal airways.
-However, we are still facing certain limitations of these tools, such as the lack of normative 3D values for pharyngeal airway structures and standardized protocols for obtaining images, as well as the fact that software reliability and operator training and experience play a role [26].
+Bearing in mind the 3D nature and all advantages of CBCT scans, it is clear why they have already replaced lateral cephalograms as the diagnostic tool of choice for analyzing the pharyngeal airways.
+However, we are still facing certain limitations of these tools, such as the lack of normative 3D values for pharyngeal airway structures and standardized protocols for obtaining images, as well as the fact that software reliability [26] and operator training and experience play a role.
 The results of this study would have been more significant if we had the control group of patients with the same pathology, who did not undergo orthodontic-surgical treatment.
 However, it would not have been ethical to put them through all the testing and expose them to CBCT scanner radiation just so normative data could be collected.
-Moreover, larger samples would also have been helpful.
+Moreover, larger samples would have been helpful, too.
 Nevertheless, CBCT scanning before and especially after orthognathic surgery is still not a standard procedure for all orthodontic-surgical patients, which limits the number of available datasets.
-The authors are planning to conduct further studies on larger samples in the foreseeable future.
+The authors are planning on conducting further studies on larger samples in the foreseeable future.